Carnaval, February or March

 Gay Pride, May

-A popular month to visit as the southern resorts are generally still warm enough for beach days and weather is (mostly) wonderfully pleasant.
-Northern and inland regions are cooler and often rainy, while Tenerife’s El Teide can be snow capped.
+A popular month: the southern resorts are generally still warm enough for beach days and weather is (mostly) wonderfully pleasant.
+Northern and inland regions are cooler and rainier, while Tenerife’s El Teide can be snow-capped.

 Festival de Música de Canarias

-This month sees the launch of the annual classical music festival (www.festivaldecanarias.com), which has been waving the baton for over 30 years.
+January sees the launch of the Canaries' annual classical music festival, which has been waving the baton for over 30 years (www.gobiernodecanarias.org).

 Southern resorts are generally sunny, while cooler weather in the islands’ interiors creates ideal conditions for walking.
-This is also carnival month, so book your bed early!
+This is also Carnaval month – book your bed early!

-Second only to Rio in terms of sheer exuberance and party spirit, carnival here is at its biggest and best in Santa Cruz in Tenerife and Las Palmas de Gran Canaria, thought it's celebrated across the archipelago.
-Santa Cruz de La Palma hosts a smaller but highly memorable party.
+Second only to Rio in terms of exuberance and party spirit, Carnaval here is at its biggest and best in Santa Cruz in Tenerife and Las Palmas de Gran Canaria, thought it's celebrated across the archipelago.
+Santa Cruz de la Palma hosts a memorable party.

-Enjoy springtime flowers, particularly on the hillsides of El Hierro, La Palma, La Gomera and Gran Canaria.
-During Easter week, expect tourist crowds.
+Springtime flowers and great hiking, particularly on El Hierro, La Palma, La Gomera and Gran Canaria.
+During Easter week, expect tourist crowds and accommodation price hikes.

-March sees the middle of the opera festival (www.operalaspalmas.org) in Las Palmas de Gran Canaria, attracting world-class virtuosos from around the world.
+March sees the height of the Las Palmas de Gran Canaria's opera festival, attracting world-class virtuosos from across the globe.

-The sun still shines brightest on the southern beaches, although evenings are cooler and there can be showers, particularly on Tenerife.
+The sun still shines brightest on the southern beaches, though evenings are cooler and there can be showers, particularly on Tenerife.
 Walking remains good.
 Easter sometimes happens in April.

-Celebrate the delicious Gran Canaria queso de flor at its source – in Santa María de Guía at the annual cheese festival (www.santamariadeguia.es).
+Celebrate Gran Canaria's wonderfully creamy queso de flor directly at its source – in Santa María de Guía during the annual cheese festival (www.santamariadeguia.es).
+Sometimes held in May.

-Another good month with plenty of towel space on the sand, plus warmer evenings, which make dining al fresco a delight.
+Another good month with plenty of towel space on the sand and warmer evenings that make dining al fresco a delight.

-You’re still just ahead of the tourist onslaught, and the weather is perfect with an average of 10 hours of daily sunshine and temperatures in the low 20s.
+You’re still just ahead of the tourist onslaught, and the weather is perfect in most places, with 10 hours of daily sunshine and temperatures in the low 20s.

-Barbecues and dusk-to-dawn partying on the beach, plus big-bang fireworks and concerts.
-San Juan (23–24 June) is celebrated throughout the islands, but with particular gusto in Lanzarote and Las Palmas (Gran Canaria).
+Barbecues and dusk-to-dawn partying on the beach, plus fireworks, DJs and concerts: San Juan (23–24 June) is celebrated across the islands, but with particular gusto in Lanzarote, La Gomera and Las Palmas (Gran Canaria).

 The mercury level is rising, with the average temperature in the southern resorts in the low 30s.
-Tourism numbers are up with the summer holiday crowd.
+Tourism numbers (and hotel rates) whizz up with the summer-holiday crowd.

 Cool Jazz for Hot Days

-The Festival Internacional Canarias Jazz & Más Heineken attracts big names from the international jazz world.
-Check out www.canariasjazz.com for names and venues.
+The Festival Internacional Canarias Jazz & Más Heineken attracts big names from the international jazz world to a variety of venues.

 Windsurfing World Championship

-Like flocks of colourful butterflies, kiteboarders and windsurfers descend on Fuerteventura’s Playa de Sotovento de Jandía early in the month to compete in this world-class competition.
+Like flocks of colourful butterflies, kiteboarders and windsurfers descend on Fuerteventura’s Sotavento de Jandía early to compete in this world-class competition.

 Music, Dance & Theatre

-Another world-class festival: Gran Canaria’s Festival Internacional de Teatro, Musica y Danza (www.teatroydanzalaspalmas.com) – recent performers include the New York City Ballet.
+Gran Canaria’s Festival de Teatro, Musica y Danza is another world-class festival – performers have included the New York City Ballet.

-The Dia San Ginés on the 25th of the month is a mega-celebration in Lanzarote, with week-long celebrations that include concerts, football matches and beauty contests.
+Día de San Ginés, on 25 August, is a mega-celebration in Lanzarote, with the two-week celebrations taking in concerts, football matches and beauty contests.

 Canarian Wrestling (and more)

-The Fiesta del Santísmo Cristo in La Laguna (Tenerife) is held throughout the month, and includes tournaments of lucha canaria, vintage car rallies and big-bang firework displays.
+The Fiesta del Santísmo Cristo in La Laguna (Tenerife) is held throughout the month, starring tournaments of lucha canaria, vintage car rallies and big-bang firework displays.

-While evenings can be chilly, daytime temperatures are still conducive to beach visits and you're just before the tourist onslaught.
+While evenings can be chilly, daytime temperatures of around 20°C still lend themselves to beach time, and you're just before the winter-sun-seeking masses.

-The skies above Corralejo, Fuerteventura, are streaked with multicoloured tails for a weekend of kite-flying and family fun.
+The skies above Fuerteventura's Corralejo sands are filled with multicoloured tails and soaring shapes for a weekend of kite-flying and family fun.

-El Hierro’s Fiesta de la Virgen de la Concepción on the 8th is full of religious revelry while, on the previous evening, Valverde’s streets are packed with jolly locals, eating, drinking and making merry.
+El Hierro’s Fiestas de la Concepción culminate on 8 December with religious revelry; on the previous evening, Valverde’s streets are packed with people eating, drinking and making merry.